Drops-of-Diamond/diamond_drops/README.md

 ------

-For an introduction to Ethereum, see https://github.com/ethereum/wiki/wiki/Ethereum-introduction.
+For an introduction to Ethereum, see https://ethereum.org/ or https://github.com/ethereum/wiki/wiki/Ethereum-introduction.

-For an introduction to sharding implementations, see https://github.com/ethereum/wiki/wiki/Sharding-and-stateless-client-implementations.
+For an introduction to WIP sharding implementations, see https://github.com/ethereum/wiki/wiki/Sharding-and-stateless-client-implementations.

 ------